zackees/make-fastapi-app/README.md

 # Instructions

-First off, make sure you have python installed and this package `pip install make-fastapi-app`
+First off, make sure you have python installed and this package `pip install make-fastapi-app`, this will create a new global command `createfastapiapp` that you will use in the steps below.

   1. Create a new python github repo, let's call it "myapp"
   2. Clone that "myapp" repo to your local computer